nikMichel/StayPositiveAPI/README.md

 ### Build the Docker Image

 You need to build the Docker Image based on this repository Dockerfile.
 To do so, you can use the following command.
+Change into the `StayPosiiveAPI` directory created.

 `sudo docker build -t {IMAGE_TAG} .`